National Bank of Rolla Building

 Today, Phelps County is a thriving community that combines its rural charm with modern amenities and opportunities.
 It continues to evolve and adapt to meet the changing needs of its residents, while also celebrating its rich history and cultural heritage.

-This timeline provides a concise overview of the key events in the history of Phelps County, Missouri.
+This timeline provides a condensed summary of the historical journey of Phelps County, Missouri.

 • 1818 - Phelps County is officially organized by the Missouri legislature.